-It’s true, I’m a self-confessed optimist, not to be confused with a perpetually positive personality.
-Ok, I admit I am a very positive person, but I try hard not to avoid or ignore the difficult moments, I’m able to sit with discomfort.
-I don’t recognise negativity as a flaw nor as a threat to happiness, negativity is just part of being human.
+It’s true; I’m a self-confessed optimist, not to be confused with a perpetually positive personality.
+Okay, I admit I am a very positive person, but I try hard not to avoid or ignore the difficult moments.
+I’m able to sit with discomfort.
+I don’t recognise negativity as a flaw nor as a threat to happiness.
+Negativity is just part of being human.

 Survival mode was all adrenaline, fight, flight or freeze.
 It got me through, but I was still wounded.

 Then came the hard work.
 Remember it’s not easy being an optimist.
 Healing my wounds and facing the difficult truth of all wounds, I was changed!
 Learning again how to be me, how I function in the world, this takes time and lots of kindness.
 Being kind to yourself can be exhausting.
 Kindness gave me permission to rest.

 Then when I was rested and ready, my acceptance of change moved me forward, forward and into a life that evolved.
 I realised the constant challenge of ever-changing moments is what drives me as an optimist.
 There is always something new; every moment is a moment lived.